 The evolution of transmission mode in relation to virulence is important from an applied perspective.
-Thus, if highly virulent strains can co-exist with non-virulent ones, very serious health consequences of disease in a subset of the population may be due to virulent pathogen variants.
+Thus, if highly virulent strains can coexist with non-virulent ones, very serious health consequences of disease in a subset of the population may be due to virulent pathogen variants.
 This may be less desirable than the presence of only one strain of intermediate virulence.
-Boldin and Kisdi [87] investigated this in diseases that had both environmental and direct host-to-host transmission, the worry being that environmentally transmitted genotypes might show higher virulence, as their persistence would be less compromised by a shortened host life-span.
-Here too, stable genetic polymorphisms could be maintained; however, the polymorphism generally involved strains less virulent than would be expected under one transmission mode or the other.
-Van den Bosch et al. [85] used a similar approach to investigate levels of vertical (seed) vs. horizontal (leaf-to-leaf) transmission in a fungal disease (Phaeosphaeria) of wheat.
-They showed evolutionary "bi-stability" in pathogen "aggressiveness" (i.e. disease severity or virulence), and therefore the potential for polymorphisms in degree of vertical (seed) and horizontal (leaf) transmission mode under a wide range of conditions.
+Boldin & Kisdi [88] investigated this in diseases that had both environmental and direct host-to-host transmission, the worry being that environmentally transmitted genotypes might show higher virulence, as their persistence would be less compromised by a shortened host lifespan.
+Here too, stable genetic polymorphisms could be maintained; however, the polymorphism generally involved strains less virulent than would be expected under one transmission mode or the other. van den Bosch et al. [86] used a similar approach to investigate levels of vertical (seed) versus horizontal (leafto-leaf) transmission in a fungal disease (Phaeosphaeria) of wheat.
+They showed evolutionary 'bi-stability' in pathogen 'aggressiveness' (i.e. disease severity or virulence) and therefore the potential for polymorphisms in degree of vertical (seed) and horizontal (leaf) transmission mode under a wide range of conditions.

 Several points stand out from these theoretical studies.
 The first is that, relative to the evolution of virulence, the evolution of transmission mode has received less attention from population geneticists, even though the results can often be illuminating theoretically and of applied significance in understanding virulence.
-Polymorphisms in transmission mode are possible, and defining the circumstances under which polymorphic genotypes vs. multiple transmission modes in one genotype are favoured remains a challenge.
+Polymorphisms in transmission mode are possible, and defining the circumstances under which polymorphic genotypes versus multiple transmission modes in one genotype are favoured remains a challenge.
 This stands in contrast with our understanding of the evolution of host-pathogen interactions in infectivity and resistance [1].
-Additionally, it should be noted that most studies have assumed that transmission is under "pathogen control", i.e. that it is genetic variation in the pathogen rather than in the host that is driving the evolution of transmission mode, even though the frameworks for doing otherwise are well established in theory [86, 87].
-It remains to be seen whether more complex "transmission-genetics" makes other co-evolutionary scenarios possible, in a way analogous to what is seen with genetics of resistance and infectivity.
+Additionally, it should be noted that most studies have assumed that transmission is under 'pathogen control', i.e. that it is genetic variation in the pathogen rather than in the host that is driving the evolution of transmission mode, even though the frameworks for doing otherwise are well established in theory [87,88].
+It remains to be seen whether more complex 'transmission-genetics' makes other coevolutionary scenarios possible, in a way analogous to what is seen with genetics of resistance and infectivity.

-(b) Examples of evolutionary changes in transmission mode
+(b) Examples of evolutionary changes in transmission

-The general perceived 'adaptationist' wisdom is that transmission mode will evolve in the direction of where there is the greatest transmission opportunity at least cost (i.e. the mode and route that produces the greatest fitness gains for the pathogen).
-For example, it has been argued that decreasing host density, or periods of low density will favour vertical [8] or sexual-transmission [88], while high density will favour aerial or (non-sexual) direct contact transmission.
+The general perceived 'adaptationist' wisdom is that transmission mode will evolve in the direction of where there is the greatest transmission opportunity at least cost (i.e. the mode and route that produce the greatest fitness gains for the pathogen).
+For example, it has been argued that decreasing host density, or periods of low density, will favour vertical [10] or sexual transmission [89], while high density will favour aerial or (non-sexual) direct contact transmission.
 However, there will also be selection on hosts to decrease transmission, and the force of this selection will differ among transmission modes.
-For example, in primates, several immunological parameters appear to be determined largely by the degree of sexual transmission rather than by other transmission modes [89].
+For example, in primates, several immunological parameters appear to be determined largely by the degree of sexual transmission rather than by other transmission modes [90].
 Moreover, if there are two potential pathways, such as ocular or genital transmission, it may be easier/less costly for the host to evolve resistance via one route rather than another.
-Age specificity of resistance may also determine whether a disease is transmitted aerially to offspring or sexually via reproduction among adults [90].
+Age specificity of resistance may also determine whether a disease is transmitted aerially to offspring or sexually via reproduction among adults [91].